-TIME MAN IAGER Plan and Manage your Time
+TIME MANAGER Plan and Manage your Time

-First In- depth learning Rev tant ision ours) Periodic Revision (in hours)
+First In- depth learning Revi tant ision ours) Periodic Revision (in hours)

-Time i.e Next day i.e After 7 days i.e. on After 30 days i.e. on After 60 days i.e. on After 90 days i.e. on Fix per y nee our
+Time i.e Day 1 Next day i.e Day 2 After 7 days i.e. on Day 8 After 30 days i.e. on Day 30 After 60 days i.e. on Day 60 After 90 days i.e. on Day 90 Fix per y nee /our

-Day 1 Day 2 Day 8 Day 30 Day 60 Day 90

 1. Budgeted 16 4.00 3.12 2.20 1.35 1.35

 2. Actual

 3. Variance (1-2)

-Quick Look Weightage Analys
+QUICK LOOK Weightage Analys

 Repeatedly Asked Questions Common Answered Questions Must Try Question

-7.1 1.2, 2.4,3.8, 7.6, 7.7,7.16,7.27
+7.1 1.2, 2.4,3.7, 7.7, 7.8, 7.17,7.28

-1 Introduction
+Introduction

-Q.1.1 .1 2007 - Nov [6] (c) Descriptive Briefly explain the principles to quide the design of measures and indicators to be included in EIS.
-(5 marks) [C.A.
-Final - I]

-Meaning of EIS • EIS is a tool that is designed to meet the special needs of top-level managers. • EIS provides direct on-line access to relevant information in a useful and navigable format.
-Relevant information is timely, accurate, and
+Q.1.1 2007 - Nov [6] (c) Descriptive Briefly explain the principles to guide the design of indicators to be included in EIS.
+(5 marks measures and s) [C.A.
+Final - I] Answer: Answer: Meanin g of EIS • EIS is a tool that is designed to needs of top-level managers. meet the special

-- actionable about aspects of a business that are of particular interest to the senior manager. - The useful and navigable format of the system means that it is specifically designed to be used by individuals with limited time, limited keyboarding skills, and little direct experience with computers. - An EIS is easy to navigate so that managers can identify broad strategic issues, and then explore the information to find the root causes of those issues. - EIS is mainly an advancement of MIS but it can include the Decision Support System (DSS).

-Principles that guide design of measures

-- .
-An Executive Information System (EIS) is a tool that provides direct on-line access to relevant information in a useful and navigable format. - 2.
-EIS is a computer based information system that serves the information need of top executives. - EIS enables users to extract summary data and model complex problems without the need to learn query languages, statistical formulas or high computing skills. - 4.
-EIS is very user friendly, supported by graphics and exception reporting and drill down capabilities. - 5.
-EIS provides rapid access to timely information and direct access to management reports. - 6.
-EIS is capable of accessing both internal data and external data.
+[Chant er ➡ 1] Automated Business Process 🔳 7.3 EIS provides direct on-line access to relevant information in a useful and navigable format.
+Relevant information is timely, accurate, and actionable about aspects of a business that are of particular interest to the senior manager.
+The useful and navigable format of the system means that it is specifically designed to be used by individuals with limited time, limited keyboarding skills, and little direct experience with computers.
+An EIS is easy to navigate so that managers can identify broad strategic issues, and then explore the information to find the root causes of those issues.
+EIS is mainly an advancement of MIS but it can include the Decision Support System (DSS).
+Principles that guide design of measures An Executive Information System (EIS) is a tool that provides direct on-line access to relevant information in a useful and navigable format.
+EIS is a computer based information system that serves the information need of top executives.
+EIS enables users to extract summary data and model complex problems without the need to learn query languages, statistical formulas or high computing skills.
+EIS is very user friendly, supported by graphics and exception reporting and drill down capabilities.
+EIS provides rapid access to timely information and direct access to management reports.

-- 7. EIS is easily connected to Internet (with online information services and e-mail) - 8.
-EIS provides extensive online analysis tool like trend analysis, market conditions etc. - 9.
-EIS can easily be given a DSS support for decision making. - 10.
+7.4 Scanner C A Inter Gr.II Paper - 7A (New Syllabus) 7 8 9 EIS is capable of accessing both internal data and external data.
+EIS is easily connected to Internet (with online information services and e-mail) EIS provides extensive online analysis tool like trend analysis, market conditions etc. EIS can easily be given a DSS support for decision making.
 EIS is easy to navigate so that managers can identify broad strategic issues, and then explore the information to find the root causes of those issues.